calonso88/tt07_alu_74181/docs/info.md

 Replica of the famous 4-bit slice arithmetic logic unit (ALU). https://en.wikipedia.org/wiki/74181

 The project instantiate two times the replica of the 74818 to perform mathematical and logical operations on 8 bit words.

+A multiplex to map data to a 7 segment display is also created to support debug.

-In order to load the data for processing, a SPI slave peripheral has been created.
+Due to I/O constraints, a SPI slave peripheral has been created to load/read data into the design.

 SPI Slave peripheral implementation supports all 4 SPI modes of operation.
 8 Configurable (Read/Write) registers.
 8 Status (Read only) registers.